HyPER: Bridging Exploration and Exploitation for Scalable LLM Reasoning with Hypothesis Path Expansion and Reduction: Additional Experimental Analysis

 \subsection{Hyperparameter sensitivity}

 We study the sensitivity of HyPER to several key hyperparameters on two challenging benchmarks, AIME25 and HMMT25, under the same main-result evaluation protocol and fixed budget.
-We vary one hyperparameter at a time while keeping all other settings identical to the main configuration (Section~\ref{sec:experiments}).
+We vary one hyperparameter at a time while keeping all other settings identical to the main configuration (Section~\ref{sec:experiments}), where the top-$K_a$ answer voting cutoff is fixed at $K_a=3$.
 Figure~\ref{fig:hyperparam-sens} reports the accuracy trends across three representative values for each hyperparameter.

 \paragraph{Controller decision interval $T$.} We sweep the decision interval $T\in\{32,64,128\}$.
 Overall, accuracy exhibits mild fluctuations but remains within an acceptable range on both datasets.
 Smaller $T$ reacts more frequently to transient pool statistics, while larger $T$ updates less often and can be slower to adapt when the pool transitions between exploration- and exploitation-dominant phases.
 We use $T=64$ as a stable default that balances responsiveness and signal stability.